This page uses javascript to help render elements, if you have problems please enable javascript.

 Study Abroad FAQs

-The Study Abroad Coordinator collaborates with the Office of Financial Aid’s (OFA) Special Programs Counselor by sending a list of participants to the OFA along with estimates of the program costs.
+The Study Abroad Coordinator collaborates with the Office of Financial Aid’s Special Programs Counselor by sending a list of participants to the Office of Financial Aid, along with estimates of the program costs.
 The Special Programs Counselor will review these costs, update students’ budgets with allowable educational expenses, and make any necessary adjustments to the student’s financial aid award.
 The student would be notified via campus email of any changes to their award.

-Please note: Financial Aid is typically not available during Summer and Winter Session.
+Please note: Financial Aid is typically not available during Summer and Winter Sessions.

 It depends.
 For a majority of students, their financial aid award will not change .
 Examples of how your award may change are provided below: